 Directed by: Steven Spielberg

 Think about it.
-Although the titular wizard in Harry Potter and the Philosopher's Stone goes through a lot of personal growth in the first installment of this epic seven movie saga, he has very little significant impact on the plot.
+Although the titular wizard in Harry Potter and the Sorcerer's Stone goes through a lot of personal growth in the first installment of this epic seven movie saga, he has very little significant impact on the plot.
 As with most of the Potter films to come, Professor Snape does most of the work and gets none of the credit; he keeps Harry safe from Professor Quirrell/Voldemort and does his best to foil the evil plot before Harry and the gang even start to suspect him/them.

 Harry, Ron, and Hermione also needlessly go through all those deadly traps to get the Philosopher's Stone, despite it being perfectly protected already - it can only be obtained by someone who wants it without wanting to use it, meaning conniving Quirrell never stood a chance.
 In fact, the only significant thing Harry does is make it easier for Quirrell to obtain the Stone by just showing up.
 Good job, kid.